fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ### Creation of an Instance

 Imagine a workflow kicks off, requiring compute resources to execute CI jobs.
-Via `provision`, the controlplane first looks to reuse resources and checks the [resource pool](./resource-pool.md) (implemented as an SQS queue) for idle instances.
+Via `provision`, the controlplane first looks to reuse resources and checks the [resource pool](./resource-pool.md) (backed by SQS queues) for idle instances.

 - If a suitable instance is found, it gets immediately claimed.
 - If not, the controlplane creates a new EC2 instance.